19hours/sg-statutes/Acts/Employment Act.md

 shall have the effect of depriving her of any payment to which, but for that notice, she would have been entitled or would, on or before the date of her confinement, have become entitled to under this Part.

+[28/2008]

 (1A) In any case where there are 2 or more estimated delivery dates (each certified by a medical practitioner) for the confinement of a female employee, the estimated delivery date that is relevant for the purposes of subsection (1) shall be the estimated delivery date —

 (a) which is certified by a medical practitioner before the notice of dismissal is given by her employer; and

 (b) the date of such certification of which is closest to the date the notice of dismissal is given.

+[28/2008]

-(2) If any question arises as to whether any notice of dismissal given under subsection (1) was or was not given for sufficient cause, it shall be referred to the Minister within two months from the date of the employee’s confinement.
+(2) If any question arises as to whether any notice of dismissal given under subsection (1) was or was not given for sufficient cause, it shall be referred to the Minister within 2 months from the date of the employee’s confinement.

 [36/95]